annyanich/mensa-tracker/INSTALL.md

 I normally run them all after midnight.

 In Heroku, you can enter them in the Scheduler addon's web interface.
-It can be found [here.]https://scheduler.heroku.com/dashboard
+There's a link to it in your Heroku app's dashboard.

-Outside of Heroku, you could use cron.
+If you want to deploy this app outside of Heroku, you could use cron instead.

 # Tips for developers
 ### IDE run configurations